 - The growing body of evidence is particularly strong regarding lower risks in elementary schools.

 - Even in communities with many Covid-19 cases, we do not see many outbreaks in schools.
 That’s because the right precautions can stop outbreaks before they start.
-See this report, for example.

 “We have learned a great deal since the beginning of the pandemic, and both national and international studies demonstrate the relatively low risks and high benefits of educating students in classrooms — especially for elementary grades,” the statement said.